StarRocks/starrocks/docs/table_design/table_types/primary_key_table.md

 > **NOTICE**
 >
 > - When you create a table, you must specify the bucketing column by using the `DISTRIBUTED BY HASH` clause.
 For detailed information, see [bucketing](../Data_distribution.md#design-partitioning-and-bucketing-rules).
-> - Since v2.5.7, StarRocks can set the number of buckets (BUCKETS) automatically when a table is created or a partition is added.
+> - Since v2.5.7, StarRocks can automatically set the number of buckets (BUCKETS) when you create a table or add a partition.
 You no longer need to manually set the number of buckets.
 For detailed information, see [determine the number of buckets](../Data_distribution.md#determine-the-number-of-buckets).

 Example 2: Suppose that you need to analyze user behavior in real time from dimensions such as users' address and last active time.
 When you create a table, you can define the `user_id` column as the primary key and define the combination of the `address` and `last_active` columns as the sort key.